Samuel-Bachorik/PyTorch-AI-road-detection-concurrent_training/README.md

 # Run with pretrained model
-If you want to run inference with pretrained model - (you can choose)<br/>
+If you want to run inference with pretrained model - (you can choose)- [Models](https://github.com/Samuel-Bachorik/PyTorch-AI-road-detection/tree/main/Modelsg)<br/>
-[Models](https://github.com/Samuel-Bachorik/PyTorch-AI-road-detection/tree/main/Modelsg)<br/>

 Just In Run_video_inference.py set your desired video <br/>